pontago/NicoMoviePlayer/README.md

 ### Build Instructions

-First you need to download, configure and build [FFmpeg](http://ffmpeg.org/index.html).
+First you need to configure and build [FFmpeg](http://ffmpeg.org/index.html).
 For this, open console and type in:

 	cd FFmpegBuild
 	rake